This (no-churn!!) low carb and keto chocolate ice cream is ridiculously creamy and a breeze to whip up! i.e. it’s ideal.

 - 1/4 teaspoon xanthan gum ***

-- 480 g heavy whipping cream
+- 480 g heavy whipping cream or coconut cream

 - 1 teaspoon vanilla extract